 The Coriole Music Festival is a celebratory weekend where each year a different musical tradition is explored over three concerts.
-The descriptions of past festivals, written at the time, are included below for your reference:
+The descriptions of past festivals, written at the time, are included below:

 2023 Music Director; Simon Cobcroft